Athletics at the 1896 Summer Olympics – Men's 110 metres hurdles: Final

 The final of the 110 metre hurdles was run on 10 April.

-Hoyt withdrew in order to prepare for the pole vault.
-As there are conflicting reports of who qualified in second from the first heat, there are conflicting reports of why that runner did not run.
-Mallon and Widlund, who assert Reichel was second in the heat, write that Reichel was forced to scratch from the final as he was serving as an assistant to Albin Lermusiaux in the marathon.
-Sources placing Szokolyi second rather than Reichel do not generally give a reason for Szokolyi's absence, but Szokolyi himself recounted that "[w]hen the final came—after a lot of negotiations we were both canceled as second."
-The Official Report says, of both Hoyt and presumably Szokolyi rather than Reichel, as the Report placed Szokolyi second, that "[n]o other competitor came forward" than Curtis and Goulding.
+Hoyt scratched from the final in order to prepare for the pole vault (which he won).

+As there are conflicting reports of who qualified in second from the first heat, there are conflicting reports of why that runner scratched: Mallon and Widlund have Reichel as second in the heat, and that he was forced to scratch from the final as he was serving as an assistant to Albin Lermusiaux in the marathon.
+Sources placing Szokolyi second rather than Reichel do not generally give a reason for Szokolyi's absence, but Szokolyi himself recounted that "[w]hen the final came — after a lot of negotiations we were both canceled as second."

+The Official Report placed Szokolyi second in the heat, and says of both Hoyt and Szokolyi that "[n]o other competitor came forward" than Curtis and Goulding.

-In any case, only two athletes competed, but they finished within one-tenth of a second.
-Goulding led at the final hurdle, being a better hurdler, but Curtis passed him in the straight and won a tight race by two inches.
+In any case, only two athletes competed, but they finished within one-tenth of a second: Goulding led at the final hurdle, being a better hurdler, but Curtis passed him in the straight and won a tight race by two inches.